cryptobuks1/chainmail/README.md

 ## Illegal Activities
 Cedar Creek Technologies, LLC reserves the right to disable any Chainmail address, Chainmail alias, or block chain node shown to be conducting illegal, fraudulant, dangerious or terroristic activities.
-Report suspected activities to Chainmail address___TBD___ or see [https://cchristmann.com/chainmail](https://cchristmann.com/chainmail).
+Report suspected activities to Chainmail address RS9X-PJ4G-B744 or see [https://cchristmann.com/chainmail](https://cchristmann.com/chainmail).
 Law enforcement, please provide legal documentation or Court Orders as necessary.

 Please note, it is not possible to disable or shut-down the entire Chainmail system.
 Selected nodes addresses can be disabled so that the that node address no longer has access the network; other nodes will reject connections.
 Only the message recipient has the cryptographic keys necessary to decrypt any specific message addressed to them.